 Tumors can be benign or malignant; when we speak of "cancer," we are referring to those tumors that are malignant.
 Benign tumors usually can be removed and do not spread to other parts of the body.
-Malignant tumors, on the other hand, grow aggressively and invade other tissues of the body, allowing entry of tumor cells into the bloodstream or lymphatic system and then to other sites in the body.
+Malignant tumors, on the other hand, often grow aggressively locally where they start, but tumor cells also can enter into the bloodstream or lymphatic system and then spread to other sites in the body.
 This process of spread is termed metastasis; the areas of tumor growth at these distant sites are called metastases.
 Since lung cancer tends to spread or metastasize very early after it forms, it is a very life-threatening cancer and one of the most difficult cancers to treat.
 While lung cancer can spread to any organ in the body, certain locations -- particularly the adrenal glands, liver, brain, and bones -- are the most common sites for lung cancer metastasis.

 The principal function of the lungs is to exchange gases between the air we breathe and the blood.
-Through the lung, carbon dioxide is removed from the bloodstream and oxygen from inspired air enters the bloodstream.
+Through the lung, carbon dioxide is removed from the bloodstream and oxygen enters the bloodstream.
 The right lung has three lobes, while the left lung is divided into two lobes and a small structure called the lingula that is the equivalent of the middle lobe on the right.
-The major airways entering the lungs are the bronchi, which arise from the trachea.
+The major airways entering the lungs are the bronchi, which arise from the trachea, which is outside the lungs.
 The bronchi branch into progressively smaller airways called bronchioles that end in tiny sacs known as alveoli where gas exchange occurs.
 The lungs and chest wall are covered with a thin layer of tissue called the pleura.